BioNCphilic/bioncphilic.github.io/index.md

 <img src="img/denver_trendline.png" alt="A graph showing a linear regression of mean annual temperatures in Denver, Co">
 <img src="img/coweeta_trendline.png" alt="A graph showing a linear regression of mean annual temperatures at Coweeta Hydrologic Lab">

 ### Here is [my python code](/notebooks/nc_climate.html) showing extraction and analysis of data from Coweeta Hydrologic Lab (elevation 2200-3800ft).
 I chose Coweeta because it is near where I live and work and has been collecting data for a long time.
-Note that it's hard to compare the two trendlines because one is in degrees Fahrenheit and the other is in degrees Celcisus.
+Note that it's hard to compare the two trendlines because one is in degrees Fahrenheit and the other is in degrees Celsius.
 However, the slope on both plots show a gradual trend upward.
 If I weren't trying to finish the rest of the assignments, I might run some additional statistics, but for now I'm thrilled I can share this part of my work especially since hurricane Helene caused the NOAA data center to be offline for a little while.

 ## Mapping Migration - Species Distribution challenge - we learned to:
 * Combine different types of vector data with spatial joins
 * Create a chloropleth plot

-## This Interactive Map of Veery Migration was our guided learning exercise and then we picked another species to try on our own.
+### This Interactive Map of Veery Migration was our guided learning exercise and then we picked another species to try on our own.
 <embed type="text/html" src="img/migration.html" width="600" height="600">

 The Veery or <i>Catharus fuscescens</i>, is part of the Turdidae family.
 It is found in the southeastern US during migration and it may be able to anticipate hurricanes in the Atlantic according to a study by Christopher Heckscher.
 Unfortunately, Atlantic hurricanes tend to coincide with Veery migration and have a negative impact on their breeding season.
 This is an example of species that is studied in phenology - the impact of a changing climate on the cyclical pattern of an organisms life history.